 - “I think you’re really hurting inside.
 I want to help you.
 But I don’t know what’s best.
 It might be helpful talking to someone who has worked a lot with teens.”

 - “I’m worried about you.
 Let’s stop struggling on our own.
 I want us to talk to someone besides each other.”

 - “Let’s start with three sessions.
 I want to work together to find a good person we both think we can work with.”

 Your tone and approach are very important here.
 Lead with the love, care, kindness and compassion you feel as best you can.
 Your teen may be struggling with shame, guilt and feelings of failure and hopelessness.
 That’s on top of all the difficulty he or she is going through.

 Showing up as an ally makes you someone safe to talk to.
 This is vital to anyone who is struggling, especially your teenager.

-If refusal continues, you may need to limit some privileges so your teen sees what consequences are in his or her control.
+If your child is still resistant to therapy, and continues refusing to go, you may need to limit some privileges so your teen sees what consequences are in his or her control.
 Gently but firmly stating your limits can do a lot to help get your teenager to go to counseling, even if he or she is not happy about it.

 Show You’re Open, and You’re Not Giving Up On Them

 Your teen may not be ready the first, second or third time you suggest going to therapy.
 Keep showing you care.
 Be present to listen to your teenager as much as you can.